 Everything in our kitchen was brand new six years ago.
 I proudly chose every single thing that you see in the “before” picture.
 I designed the kitchen layout, chose the cabinets, the hardware, the tiffany light fixtures, the appliances, and the paint color.
 The Benjamin Moore Million Dollar Red was ALL me.
 And at the time I adored everything about this kitchen and it couldn’t have been more perfect.
 But I had been ahead of the game on the popular “red and gold” color scheme and had already lived with these colors since the late 90’s.
 It took about one year after designing this kitchen for me to begin despising the colors.
 Instead of feeling warm and cozy, it felt dark, heavy, and oppressive.
 Being in my own kitchen made me feel irritable and anxious.

 I painted the cabinets, installed a backsplash, added a screen pantry door, added beams, and changed the light fixtures and I LOVE it.
 But many people prefer the “before” and identify with the dark warm wood and warmer tones.
 Many people HATE painted wood and see it as a check against your home rather than an asset.
 Knowing this, I do not regret the changes I made here one. single. bit.
 This is our home, and I intend to enjoy it while we are here!
-However, I recognize that the changes that I made to our kitchen most likely will not increase our home’s value in the slightest.
 If your kitchen looks like my “before” and you are thinking of selling, you don’t need to worry about investing money in the kitchen to update it.
-A more neutral wall color might help but the other updates aren’t necessary.
+A more neutral wall color might help, but the other updates aren’t necessary.

 Peeling paint, damaged shingles, and ugly siding should all be freshened up before placing a home on the market.
-The exterior of our home is very old, but when we renovated our home we had a lot of new moulding installed and the exterior painted .
+The exterior of our home is very old, but when we renovated our home we had a lot of new molding installed and the exterior painted .
 You can see below how awful the paint looked just a few years later!
 Wood rot was setting in and many pieces of moulding needed to be replaced.
-This is due to an improper gutter installation issue that still needs remedied.
+This wass due to an improper gutter installation issue that needed to be remedied.
 We replaced some wet wood and had the exterior painted (again) over the summer.
-However, if we don’t solve our water drainage issues we will run into the same problems down the road.
 Having a sound exterior is a crucial investment that should be tended to before cosmetic repairs!
-(Live and learn, eh?)